-The Jordan First program's objectives are to help build a free, democratic Jordan which is still Hashemite.
-The campaign involves the articulation of the government's self-imposed obligations to various sectors of society (e.g. private sector, media, education) and the state's suggested reciprocal actions for these sectors.
+The Jordan First program's objectives are to help build a free, democratic Jordan that is still Hashemite.
+The campaign involves the articulation of the government's self-imposed obligations to various sectors of society-the private sector, the media, and educational institutions, among others-and the reciprocal actions that the state suggests these sectors take.
 A central goal of the campaign is to engender feelings of nationalism and patriotism in Jordanian citizens.
-The state, for example pledges to provide citizens with "justice, equality, the Rule of Law, transparency and accountability."
-In turn the people are "duty-bound to respecting its laws and dignity, safeguarding its constants, protecting its stability and national security, and defending its interests faithfully and with dedication."43
+The state, for example, pledges to provide citizens with "justice, equality, the Rule of Law, transparency and accountability."
+In turn, the people are "duty-bound to respecting its laws and dignity, safeguarding its constants, protecting its stability and national security, and defending its interests faithfully and with dedication."55

 The World Bank also reported that, around the world, rich countries undertook three times as many investment climate reforms as poor countries during 2004.
-None of the top ten reformers of investment climate (Slovakia, Colombia, Belgium, Finland, India, Lithuania, Norway, Poland, Portugal, and Spain) was from the Middle East.
+None of the top ten reformers (Slovakia, Colombia, Belgium, Finland, India, Lithuania, Norway, Poland, Portugal, and Spain) was from the Middle East.

-Other findings related to Middle Eastern nations:
+Other findings related to Middle Eastern nations include:

 - Of the fifty-eight countries that reformed business regulation or strengthened the protection of property rights in the last year, only seven were in the Middle East. - Only two nations in the region, Tunisia and Israel, ranked in the top quartile of the countries surveyed on the ease of doing business.
 Both countries improved further last year.
-Tunisia improved the recovery rate in bankruptcy and increased the coverage of borrowers in its public credit registry.
+Tunisia raised the recovery rate in bankruptcy and increased the coverage of borrowers in its public credit registry.
 Israel established a new procedure for debt recovery in the courts, which takes less than seven months.
-Previously, it took a year for creditors to collect overdue debt. - Among nations enacting reforms, Jordan improved the process for starting a new business the most, by cutting the number of procedures from 14 to 11 and the number of days from 98 to 36. - Jordan, along with Morocco, Egypt, Saudi Arabia, Yemen, and Syria, still is in the list of the 10 countries in the world with the highest minimum capital requirement for starting a business.
+Previously, it took a year for creditors to collect overdue debt. - Among nations enacting reforms, Jordan improved the process for starting a new business the most, by cutting the number of procedures from fourteen to eleven and the number of days from ninety-eight to thirty-six. - Jordan, along with Morocco, Egypt, Saudi Arabia, Yemen, and Syria, still occupies a place on the list of the ten countries in the world with the highest minimum capital requirement for starting a business. - Algeria, Morocco, and Yemen also recently reduced the number of days necessary to start a business.
+Saudi Arabia reformed its public credit registry, nearly doubling the number of borrowers with information available at the registry.56